The Lateish Show with Mo Gilligan: Series 3 (2022)

+Series 4 (2023)

 Reception

 The Guardian reviewers Ellen E Jones and Jack Seale both praised Gilligan's confidence in hosting.
 Seale described the format as "mixing eclectic lineups with musical and comic set pieces in a way that is fresh without being revolutionary".
 However, Jones found the sketches "hit and miss".

 In 2020, the show had won a BAFTA in the "Entertainment Performance" category.